Thomas Highflyer

-Thomas Highflyer (1858 – 20 June 1870) was a former slave who was born in East Africa and who later lived and died in Brighton.
+Thomas Highflyer (1858 – 20 June 1870) was a formerly enslaved child who was born in East Africa and who later lived and died in Brighton.

 Rescue

 He was one of 152 Africans found on an Arabian ship off the coast of Zanzibar on August 24, 1866 by HMS Highflyer.
 He and several other boys were put to work on HMS Highflyer, with Thomas working as a valet before disembarking in Brighton in 1868.
 He was named Thomas Malcolm Sabine Highflyer after ship captain Thomas Malcolm Sabine Paisley.

 Life in Brighton

 He lived in a lodging house in Great College Street, Kemp Town, with Henry and Eliza Thompson, who wanted him to be educated.
 He attended St. Mark's School in Whitehawk, where the headmaster encouraged other pupils to welcome him.
 He attended All Souls Church, near Kemp Town, which was the first church built by Reverend Henry Wagner.
-His life story was told in a book dedicated to teaching young people about Christianity and how the word of God was spread across the globe to such lands ad Africa and India.
+Thomas's life story was told in a contemporary book dedicated to teaching young people about Christianity and how the word of God was spread across the globe to such lands and Africa and India.